LarsKusanagi/OCP-Cut-Character-Models/README.md

     * Sources: Quicksilver (uses BaconWizard Fix)
   * Retro - made by myself.
 Heroes for Hire 97
     * Sources: Retextured Modern; Original Guards & Knee
-* Namor - Main NPC who was meant to be playable in the final cut of the main Ravensoft version, and was made into a Striker in GBA.
+* Namor - A main NPC who was meant to be playable in the final cut of the main Ravensoft version, and was made into a Striker in GBA.
 1 Modified Alternate Costume originate from BLaw + 2 News Ones.
 Primarily for Outsider's mod
+  * Original
-  * Original - Already in game.
+    * Sources: Already in game.
+The primary source.
 Only his mannequin character select
+  * Classic
-  * Classic - Sleeveless Black called Savage Sub-Mariner + original Shoulder Pads
+    * Sources: Sleeveless Black called Savage Sub-Mariner + original Shoulder Pads
+  * Modern(*)
-  * Modern(*) - Fixed and updated textures + rework wristband Mesh
+    * Sources: Fixed and updated textures + rework wristband Mesh
+  * Retro
-  * Retro - A Hydropolis uniform + Ponytail from Magneto's Age of Apocalypse
+    * Sources: A Hydropolis uniform + Ponytail from Magneto's Age of Apocalypse
 * Captain Britain (Costumes are TBC) - Original model release with source Ultimate textures by Enigma, but requires update model while recreate his confirmed Alternate costumes.
 Also includes Stick-based weapon Quarterstaff and Staar Specter based upon the comics, as Excalibur and Sword of Might already accurate and released by another modder for epicdragon94's mod.
+  * Ultimate
-  * Ultimate - only fix weights.
+    * Sources: only fix weights.
 The primary source
+  * Modern
-  * Modern - may need Wyatt Wingfoot's Belt texture
+    * Sources: May need Wyatt Wingfoot's Belt texture
+  * Excalibur
-  * Excalibur Kneepads
+    * Sources: Original Kneepads
+  * Classic
-  * Classic - Retetured Classic to fit in his loading screen being originate from Marvel Tales 2021 artwork
+    * Sources: Retextured Classic to fit in his loading screen being originate from Marvel Tales 2021 artwork

 NOTE: One of the possible bonus features may include
 * Updated Icons from existing mods (some are updated from old version, and another is brand new (especially the banner and some new icons)